turingschool/career-development-curriculum-site/module_one/mod1_week2.md

    * [Meetup.com](https://www.meetup.com/) to find tech-specific meetup groups, both in-person and remote
    * [Check out this list of Slack tech communities by region and interest](https://github.com/ladyleet/tech-community-slacks)

 Don't forget to incorporate your needs.
-What do you need right now?
-To
+What do you need right now to make networking a meaningful experience for you?

 With these ideas in mind, here are some suggested goals but feel free to come up with your own: